chengweialan/chengweialan.github.io/_pages/about.md

 To date, I have contributed to three research projects in these areas, and I look forward to expanding my expertise further in the coming years.

-My research interests lie in robotic navigation, perception and , with a particular emphasis on integrating machine learning into these areas.
-To date, I have contributed to three research projects in these fields, and I look forward to expanding my expertise further in the coming years.

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 One paper submitted to CVPR 2025.